frees-io/freestyle/README.md

 # Dependencies

+WIP Artifacts not yet available

 Freestyle is compatible with both Scala JVM and Scala.js.

-This project supports Scala 2.10, 2.11 and 2.12.
-The project is based on macro paradise.
+This project supports Scala 2.11 and 2.12.

 To use the project, add the following to your build.sbt: